 Struggle #3: How can I keep the project on track?

 Communication (or, especially, the lack of it) can make or break a design project.
 So establish a routine, weekly or bi-weekly, wherein you and your collaborator chat about the project, how it’s progressing, and any delays you’ve run into.
-Try to keep it simple: can be something that works for both parties, like a fifteen minute call, or rather a succinct email with updates?
+Try to keep it simple: can be something that works for both parties, like a fifteen-minute call, or rather a succinct email with updates?
 It may sound like micro-management, as first, but as long as you both strike a balance for the ideal interval, this can work wonders to keep the project on track.

 Struggle #4: Knowing in advance if the designer can deliver what they promise.

 The importance of human connection can’t be overstated.
 Knowing how your freelancer worked with previous clients can be an invaluable source of insight into whether you should hire a particular designer, or continue in the pursuit of another professional.
-Asking for two or three references can be good practise in understanding what worked well in the past – and what didn’t.
+Asking for two or three references can be good practice in understanding what worked well in the past – and what didn’t.
 Brendan Hufford, from Photo MBA, a blog about the business of photography, suggests: “Ask for the details of people that they’ve worked for that you can speak to. if they decline, it’s a no-go.”

 [Extract from the book Growth by Design]